python/cpython/Doc/library/_thread.rst

 .. function:: start_new_thread(function, args[, kwargs])

    Start a new thread and return its identifier.
-The thread executes the function *function* with the argument list *args* (which must be a tuple).
+The thread executes the *function* with the argument list *args* (which must be a tuple).
 The optional *kwargs* argument specifies a dictionary of keyword arguments.
 When the function returns, the thread silently exits.
 When the function terminates with an